amlcloud/pep-website-scrape-gpt/README.md

 # pep-website-scrape-gpt

 ### About
-This is a POC for scraping public website using GPT
+This is a POC for scraping public website using GPT.